Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Visit also the official Dpdl-io repository on GitHub for updates: DpdlEngine

-Full featured applications developed with Dpdl are published on this GitHub repository:
+Full featured prototype applications developed with Dpdl are published on this GitHub repository:

-Example Dpdl code embedding C++ with libs ‘ROOT’:
+Example Dpdl code embedding C++ code that make use of ‘ROOT’ libs:

 # main